mattnicholson/contextmapper/README.md

 # Context Mapper — <br/> Responsive data, simplified views
 ## Is your data a single source of truth?
-Or is it a case of 'it depends...'?
+Or a case of 'it depends...'?

 If you've got data with many different properties accounting for different use-cases, you may find your views become knotted with logic just to get the right bit of data displayed in your application.